microsoft/rego-cpp/examples/README.md

 languages we support (other than C++.
 For C++ examples see the [tests](../tests) or [tools](../tools) directories).

-At the moment we support C and C++ only, but we plan to support Rust, Python, and .NET wrappers, with more as demand dictates.
+At the moment we support C, C++, Rust, Python, and dotnet.
+The C API has been designed to make it straightforward to wrap for other languages.
+To see some examples, look at the [wrappers directory](../wrappers).

 ## C++
-The best way to get started with the C++ API is to look at the [rego](../tools/main.cc) tool.
-It exercises most of the API and is a good starting point for understanding how to use the library.
+You can begin by looking at [`example.cc`](./cpp/example.cc) to see some sample usage of the API. [`custom_builtin.cc`](./cpp/custom_builtin.cc) shows how to add your own custom builtins (only supported in C++ at this point in time).

-A more in-depth example which performs node matching and other more complex operations can be see in the [`TestCase`](../tests/test_case.cc) class from the test driver.
+From there, the best way to get a more in-depth understanding of the C++ API is to look at the [rego](../tools/main.cc) tool.

 ## C
-The C example is a [simple command line tool](c/main.c) that takes one or more Rego data, module, and input files and evaluates a query against them.
+There are two C examples.
+The first, [example.c](c/example.c) exercises the C API, showing all the various ways it can be used.
+The second C example is a [command line tool](c/main.c) that takes one or more Rego data, module, and input files and evaluates a query against them.

 To build it on Linux: